Electronic invoicing and e-reporting obligations

 Planning them as far in advance as possible will make it possible to secure the alignments inherent in the challenges of the reform, and to calmly absorb both technical and organizational constraints.
 Given the globalization of trade and the growing number of countries opting fore-invoicing, the trend will undoubtedly be towards harmonizing standards between countries, as SWIFT has done for international bank transfers.

-SQORUS, a Council specialized in the digital transformation of HR, Finance and IT functions, can help you with your e-invoicing issues.
-Do not hesitate to contact us to discuss this with our experts.
+In this regard, SQORUS— a consulting firm specializing in the digital transformation of HR, Finance, and IT functions—can assist you with your electronic invoicing challenges.
+Please feel free to contact us to discuss this with our experts.

 Contact